Skip to content

 Application Procedure

 The Provost’s Postdoctoral Fellowship program is open to all areas of study at Penn.
-Individuals interested in the program should review the application procedure below:
+Individuals interested in the program should review the application requirements below:

 • A curriculum vitae, including publications, education, and teaching history (if applicable), awards, honors, public service, and current and pending funding, if any.

 • A dissertation abstract.
-The abstract should provide a concise summary of your dissertation, including the research question, methodology, key findings, and significance of the work.
+The abstract should concisely summarize your dissertation, including the research question, methodology, key findings, and significance of the work.
 Applicants without a dissertation abstract should refer to the Penn Dissertation Formatting Guide.

 • Review your previous research accomplishments.

-• Outline your proposed research plan and future research goals, emphasizing how your background and experiences will bring diverse perspectives and contribute to an inclusive environment within your field of study.
+• Outline your proposed research plan and future research goals, emphasizing how your background and experiences will contribute to your field of study.

-• Describe your commitment to pursuing an academic or research-focused career, highlighting how your unique experiences and values will enhance the diversity and inclusivity of that community.
+• Describe your commitment to pursuing an academic or research-focused career, highlighting how your educational, research, and firsthand experiences will contribute to your discipline and the university overall.

-2. A letter from a Penn or CHOP faculty member with compatible research interests who you have contacted and who has agreed to act as a mentor for the duration of the fellowship.
+2. A letter from a Penn or CHOP faculty member with compatible research interests who you have contacted and who has agreed to function as a mentor for the duration of the fellowship.

 Roles and Responsibilities

-The University of Pennsylvania acknowledges that postdoctoral trainees are just that, trainees, who are operating in an apprenticeship mode, as they prepare for future roles in industry or academia.
-The mentorship offered by faculty mentors plays a pivotal role in the career development and progression of postdoctoral trainees.
-Moreover, within Penn’s intricate and decentralized environment, postdoctoral trainees are typically anticipated to function responsibly and independently.
-Independent thinking and action are indeed essential elements for cultivating successful research careers.
+The University of Pennsylvania acknowledges that postdoctoral fellows are trainees operating in an apprenticeship mode as they prepare for future roles in industry or academia.
+The mentorship offered by faculty mentors plays a pivotal role in this preparation.
+Postdoctoral fellows are typically expected to function responsibly and independently.
+Independent thinking and action are essential elements for cultivating successful research careers.

-• Postdoctoral fellows are expected to reside in the Philadelphia area unless their research program has global implications.
+• Reside in the Philadelphia area unless their research program has global implications.
+Any remote work arrangement needs review and approval by the university, school, and faculty mentor.

 • Participate in the intellectual life of the department, school, and university by attending and engaging in department meetings, seminars, colloquia, conferences, etc.